Guide To December Global Holidays

 Date: January 6th

 Known as Epiphany or Theophany, Three Kings Day is a Christian feast day that commemorates the revelation of God in his Son as human in Jesus Christ.
-The practise had its origins in the Eastern Christian churches and was a general celebration of the manifestation of the incarnation of Jesus Christ.
+The practice had its origins in the Eastern Christian churches and was a general celebration of the manifestation of the incarnation of Jesus Christ.
 It added the commemoration of his birth; the visit of the Magi, all of Jesus’ childhood events, his baptism in the Jordan by John the Baptist, and even the miracle at the wedding at Cana in Galilee.

 While this holiday happens a bit before the rest, Diwali, or the Festival of Lights, is a five-day-long Hindu holiday honouring the life and the victory of good over evil.
 Taking place in October or November, each day of Diwali has a different legend it celebrates, but the holiday is filled with fireworks, feasts and family.
 The date of Diwali is determined based on the Hindu lunisolar calendar.